wavefrontHQ/observability-for-kubernetes/operator/dev-internal/docs/experimental/pixie-sizing.md

 ## Configure Default Size

 1. In order to begin sizing your cluster's Pixie deployment, you must begin by choosing one of several presets.
 These are:
-   1. Small (recommended for clusters with TODO 3 nodes)
+   1. Small (recommended for clusters with under 10 nodes)
-   1. Medium (recommended for clusters with TODO 50 nodes)
+   1. Medium (recommended for clusters with under 75 nodes)
-   1. Large (recommended for clusters with TODO 150 nodes)
+   1. Large (recommended for clusters with more than 75 nodes)

+   **Note**: Number of nodes is a heuristic, and the actual needs of the cluster can vary depending on traffic and other factors.

 2. Once you have chosen your preset size, specify it in the Wavefront CR yaml like this (selecting only one size):
 ```yaml
 spec: